 Earlier this week, Esquire magazine published an article titled “How to Nail the Job Interview.”
 It’s written in the style of Esquire‘s recurring “What I’ve Learned” feature, which I also love – concise little statements with lots of wisdom per ounce.

-The link to the full article is above.
-In my most recent client-side position as vice-president of marketing, which I departed just over a year ago, I hired 10 staff (and interviewed 40-50 others in the process); with that in mind, I’d like to expand on a few of Esquire‘s tips that I thought were spot-on:
+In my most recent client-side position as vice-president of marketing, I hired 10 staff.
+And I interviewed 40-50 others in the process.
+With that in mind, I’d like to expand on a few of Esquire‘s tips that I thought were spot-on:

-“Bring a smile.”
-Yes, it’s a naturally pressure-charged situation, and different interviewees wear that differently.
+Yes, it’s a pressure-charged situation, and different interviewees wear that differently.
 But also remember that most organizations aren’t looking at “overly serious hard-ass” as a cultural fit.
 Relax and be yourself, and that hopefully includes an amiable disposition.

 I’ll add a few of my own:

-Stay positive.
 The job market is tough right now, and employers are aware that many of you may have been on dozens of recent interviews.
-But “jaded and/or entitled” is decidedly not the vibe you want to send.
-Same goes for bad-mouthing past employers or bosses – if you can’t keep a positive attitude during the brief interaction that is a job interview, what am I to expect if you join my team?
+But “jaded and/or entitled” is not the vibe you want to send.
+Same goes for bad-mouthing past employers or bosses.
+If you can’t keep a positive attitude during the brief window of a job interview, what am I to expect if you join my team?

 Readers, what other tips would you offer – from either side of the interview desk?
 Please add your thoughts in a comment below.